 Fistula Care Center, Lilongwe

-The pilot program in Malawi demonstrates the significance of WTI.
-The device is in a fistula care clinic and is supported by specialists from Baylor Medical Center.
+Our program in Malawi demonstrates the significance of WTI.
+The device is in a fistula care clinic and is supported by specialists from Baylor College of Medicine.
 The novice practitioner on site is able to regularly consult with her mentors on a variety of cases.
 The experts are able to observe and guide her through surgical procedures.
 They can also speak directly with patients to assess their condition and either request appropriate diagnostic tests and/or establish a plan for care.
 The on-site physician has also beamed in to the device from her residence at night when emergency situations required her oversight.
-Many women have already had their lives transformed with a successful surgery and care resulting from the WTI program.
+Many women have already had their lives transformed with a successful surgery and care resulting from the WTI program. .

 Hope Hospital, Cox’s Bazar

-Critical health services must be scaled up for nearly a million people – Rohingya refugees and their surrounding host communities – in Cox’s Bazar, where vulnerable populations in crowded settlements and mega camps are at a risk of communicable and waterborne diseases.
-Cholera and rapid outbreaks of measles and diphtheria could be a challenge.
-Some 60,000 births are expected in the camps over the next year.
-The health sector is grossly underfunded and grappling to meet the needs of the affected population and appeals have been made to the international community to commit support to what is clearly set to be a protracted emergency.
-HOPE Hospital has asked specifically for pediatric, infectious disease, behavior health and other specialists.
-The physician team continues to grow and clinical consults are occurring regularly.
+In Cox’s Bazar, critical health services must be scaled up for Rohingya refugees and their surrounding host communities – nearly a million people.
+Vulnerable populations in crowded settlements and mega camps are at a risk of communicable and waterborne diseases.
+Cholera and rapid outbreaks of measles and diphtheria can be a challenge.
+Some 50,000 births are expected in the camps over the next year.
+The health sector is grossly underfunded and grappling to meet the needs of the affected population and appeals have been made to the international community to commit support to what is clearly a protracted emergency.
+HOPE Hospital has asked for a variety of specialist support.
+Currently WTI has provided assistance in the areas of internal medicine, infectious disease, neurology, dermatology, mental health, pulmonology and pediatrics.
+Consultations are occurring several times per week and the physician team continues to grow.